Brenda Simon Creations, Web Design

 What are reciprocal links?

 Linking within your website, out of your website and TO your website continue to be a way of ranking your website for Google.
-Getting other websites to point/link to your site has great value.
-Blogging and tweeting can be a part of this.
+Getting other websites to link to your site has great value.
+Blogging and social media can be a part of this.
 It is ongoing and time consuming, but worth it.
-It is something you can do to drive your site.

 back to top